cetz-package/cetz/src/lib/decorations.typ

       type(content-offset) in (int, float),
       message: "content-offset must be a number",
     )

+    // we flip the brace by inverting the amplitude and pointiness values if flip {
+      amplitude *= -1
+      pointiness *= -1
+      outer-pointiness *= -1
+    }

     // 'abcd' is a rectangle with the base line 'ab' and the height 'amplitude' let a = start